Serotonin–norepinephrine–dopamine reuptake inhibitor: NRIs

 Norepinephrine reuptake inhibitors (NRIs) such as reboxetine prevent the reuptake of norepinephrine, providing a different mechanism of action to treat depression.
 However reboxetine is no more effective than the SSRIs in treating depression.
 In addition, atomoxetine has found use in the treatment of ADHD as a non-addictive alternative to Ritalin.
-The chemical structure of atomoxetine is closely related to that of fluoxetine (an SSRI) and also duloxetine (SNRI).
+The chemical structure of atomoxetine is closely related to that of fluoxetine (an SSRI) and also duloxetine (an SNRI).

 NDRIs

 Bupropion is a commonly prescribed antidepressant that acts as a norepinephrine–dopamine reuptake inhibitor (NDRI).
 It prevents the reuptake of NA and DA (weakly) by blocking the corresponding transporters, leading to increased noradrenergic and dopaminergic neurotransmission.
 This drug does not cause sexual dysfunction or weight gain like the SSRIs but has a higher incidence of nausea.
 Methylphenidate is a much more reliable example of an NDRI (the action that it displays on the DAT usually getting preferential treatment).
-Methylphenidate is used in the treatment of ADHD, its use in treating depression is not known to have been reported, it is presumed owing to its psychomotor activating effects and it functioning as a positive reinforcer.
+Methylphenidate is used in the treatment of ADHD; its use in treating depression is not known to have been reported, but it is presumed owing to its psychomotor activating effects and it functioning as a positive reinforcer.
 There are also reports of methylphenidate being used in the treatment of psychostimulant addiction, in particular cocaine addiction, since the addictive actions of this drug are believed to be mediated by the dopamine neurotransmitter.